LorenzoPichetti/SbatchMan/README.md

   - `-q <qos>`: Specify the SLURM QoS.
   - `-S <qos>`: Specify a non-standard ServiceLevel (i.e. export NCCL_IB_SL).

 Ensure you provide all mandatory arguments when generating experiments.
-You can refer to the example provided in `genExps4Marzola.sh` for guidance on how to structure your experiment generation commands.
+You can refer to the example provided for guidance on how to structure your experiment generation commands.

 ```bash
 ./SbatchMan/newExperiment.sh -p <partition_name> -a <slurm_account> -M <MPI-version> -t <time in HH:MM:SS> -e <exp-name> -n <nnodes> -c <ntasks> -g <ngpus> -b <binary>